 The boys traveled to a wooded area near Don's home along the railroad tracks in Byrant, Arkansas.

-Four hours later, a 75-car, 6,000 ton cargo train making taking its regular nightly route to Little Rock ran over the boys, as they were laying on the railroad tracks.
+Four hours later, a 75-car, 6,000 ton cargo train taking its regular nightly route to Little Rock ran over the boys as they were laying on the railroad tracks.
 The train engineer, Stephen Shroyer, noticed the two boys as the train drew closer.
 He blew the train's horn, but the boys never moved from their place on the track.
 Immediately, Stephen tried to stop the train, but it was too late.
-The train had run over the boys.
-The train was supposedly traveling over 50 miles per hour so the train was unable to stop in time.
+The train was supposedly traveling over 50 miles per hour.

 The Arkansas State medical examiner, Dr. Fahmy Malak, was the first person to inspect the bodies.
-Dr. Malak's reason for cause of death was being under the influence of marijuana.
-He believed that the boys had smoked so much that they both put themselves in a drug-induced coma.
+Dr. Malak's reason for cause of death was listed as "being under the influence of marijuana."
+He believed that the boys had smoked so much marijuana that they both put themselves in a drug-induced coma.
 Their deaths were ruled as accidental, as he believed that they were so out of it at the time, that they had laid on the railroad tracks and were unable to move.
 Of course, no one believed in Dr. Malak's cause of death.

-Unfortunately, Richard Garrett, the prosecutor who had fought so hard for justice in the case of the boys' deaths, died at the age of 27 on October, 23, 2018.
+Unfortunately, Richard Garrett, the prosecutor who had fought so hard for justice in the boys' case, died at the age of 27 on October, 23, 2018.
 The families' of the boys still have no solid answers as to what happened to their sons that night in August of 1987, but there are many theories...